VijaykGupta24/vibrant-quiz-app/README.md

 # vibrant-quiz-app
 It's a quiz app.
-It will help you to boost your General Knowledge
+It will help you to boost your General Knowledge.
+HTML, CSS, JAVASCRIPT